New Imaris Surfaces Rendering Technology for Large Images| Technology Article

 Multi-threading of rendering, decompression and loading

 To achieve interactive frame rates for Surface rendering it is important that Imaris does not have to wait for data to be loaded from RAM or from the file which could take seconds or even minutes.
-At any point in time Imaris 9.0 renders the data that is available on the GPU at that moment.
-In parallel a loading thread uploads to the GPU the data that has been requested by the renderer with the assumption that data requested for the previous frame has a very high likelihood to be necessary for the next frame (an assumption that is often valid during rotation, pan and zoom of a scene).
-To prepare data as fast as possible the loader itself is again a pipeline consisting of a file reading thread and multiple decompression threads which all work in parallel.
+At any point in time, Imaris 9.0 renders the data that is available on the GPU at that moment.
+In parallel, a loading thread uploads the data that has been requested by the renderer to the GP, with the assumption that data requested for the previous frame has a very high likelihood to be necessary for the next frame (an assumption that is often valid during rotation, pan and zoom of a scene).
+To prepare data as fast as possible, the loader itself is again a pipeline consisting of a file reading thread and multiple decompression threads which all work in parallel.